kupl/VeriSmart-public/README.md

 # VeriSmart
 VeriSmart is a safety verifier for Solidity smart contracts.
-A key feature of VeriSmart is the ability to automatically infer transcation invariants, conditions that hold under arbitrary interleaving of transcations.
+A key feature of VeriSmart is automatically inferring transcation invariants, conditions that hold under arbitrary interleaving of transcations, of smart contracts.
-With this ability, VeriSmart can precisely analyze safety properties (e.g., integer overflow safety) in smart contracts.
+With this ability, VeriSmart can precisely analyze safety properties (e.g., no integer overflows) in smart contracts.

-VeriSmart is developed at [Software Analysis Laboratory](http://prl.korea.ac.kr/~pronto/home/) of Korea University.
+VeriSmart is developed by [Software Analysis Laboratory](http://prl.korea.ac.kr/~pronto/home/) at Korea University.

 ## Installation
 ### Dependencies